Hesenius/Modules/README.md

-This based on the Chapter 12 of the book 'OCP Study Guide for Java SE Developer' by Scott Selikoff and Jeanne Boyarsky
+ This implementation is based on the Chapter 12 of the book 'OCP Study Guide for Java SE Developer' by Scott Selikoff and Jeanne Boyarsky.